 It is also hard to clean as dirt, debris, and waste will fall into the cracks and texture of the wood grain.
 You can extend the life of your wood flooring using various techniques.
 Laying linoleum or vinyl over it, spraying with a flex seal, or providing rubber matting makes clean up easier and helps keep moisture from seeping into the wood.

 This type of flooring also makes your coop permanent and basically dictates that you will be building a coop up and over the slab you have poured.
-It will pretty much last forever however, and keeps you from having to put money into replacing it.
+It will pretty much last forever and keep you from having to put money into replacing it.

 Wire and Batten

-I currently am using one that I have custom fit to my coop floor to help protect it and make clean up easier.
+I currently am using a plastic mat custom fit to my coop floor to help protect it and make clean up easier.
 They are easy to cut so you get good coverage, and can be affordable for smaller coop sizes.
 Larger, thicker mats exist as well for larger spaces.
 They can serve as a protective lining for dog kennels and even work well for horse stalls as well.
 I have personally used them in stalls and also seen them used in dairies so can speak to their strength.

-When you first think flooring you probably think of a permanent, solid foundation, but this doesn’t always have to be the case.
-It also doesn’t have to be a solid floor since various designs.
-As seen above everything from permanent to slatted to removable exist for you to consider.
+When you first think of flooring you probably think of a permanent, solid foundation, but this doesn’t always have to be the case.
+It also doesn’t have to be a solid floor since various designs can work well and be perfectly usable.
+As seen above, everything from permanent to slatted to removable floors exist for you to consider.
 Of course, the size of your coop and whether you have it raised or flat on the ground may determine some choices as well.

 Wondering what to put on the floor of a chicken coop?
 Keeping your coop clean is a big part of your chicken’s health and the chicken coop ‘bedding’ or floor covering you use is a big part of this as well.
 This is often a hot topic of debate about which type is best, but honestly, I have discovered that various bedding work just as well as others and it is completely up to you what to use.
 After all, you are the one cleaning it and replacing it.